 As stated previously, a "no more homes" stance will not be acceptable.

-These will be published in 'The Link' magazine and by following links on this website as well as notifications on the Parish Council's Facebook Page and other local Facebook groups
+These will be published in 'The Link' magazine and on this website as well as notifications on the Parish Council's Facebook Page and other local Facebook groups

 The Neighbourhood Plan Strategy Group

 The NPSG was formed in May 2015 and we have been meeting on a monthly basis.

 One of the first duties was to split the different aspects of data gathering amongst the members of the group and their topics are as follows:

 Complying with the Local Plan - does Stansted Mountfitchet need further development?